masinde70/TheJourneyToDataScience/README.md

  * DataFrame a tabular, column-oriented data structure with both row and column labels
  * Series a one dimensional labelled array object

+# matplotlib
+is the most popular Python library for producing plots and other two dimensional data visualisations

 # DeepLearning
 When you hear the term deep learning, just think of a large deep neural net.
 Deep refers to the number of layers typically and so this kind of the popular term that’s